YukiMorishita/AdBlock/README.md

 * Cocoa Pods

 ## How to Build
-0. install Xcode9.3
+0. install Xcode9.3 以上
 1. clone this repository and move to project root directory
-2. Open .xcodeproj
+2. Open .xcworkspace